RogerHsiehNCNCCU/supplychain/README.md

 # supplychain

-## supplychain for medicnal material
+## supplychain for medicinal material

 ### There are two version of chaincode to present the supplychain.
 ### Use web page to call sdk and communicate to chaincode